zxc308/P4-tutorials/exercises/firewall/README.md

 Follow the instructions from Step 1.
 This time, the `iperf` flow between h3 and h1 should be blocked by the firewall.

+### Food for thought

+You may have noticed that in this simple stateful firewall, we are adding new TCP connections to the bloom filter (based on outgoing SYN packets).
+However, we are not removing them in case of TCP connection teardown (FIN packets).
+How would you implement the removal of TCP connections that are no longer active?

+Things to consider:
+ - Can we simply set the bloom filter array bits to `0` on receiving a FIN packet?
+What happens when there is one hash collision in the bloom filter arrays between two _active_ TCP connections?
+ - How can we modify our bloom filter structure so that the deletion operation can be properly supported?

 ### Troubleshooting

 There are several problems that might manifest as you develop your program: